Chapter Three

 Chapter Highlights

-In Berlin, where West and East faced off physically (but through the wall) and in close proximity (a divided city), those in the East could see at close quarters the disparity in material well-being between themselves and West Berliners.
+In Berlin, where West and East faced off physically (but through the wall) and in close proximity (a divided city), those in the East could see the disparity in material well-being between themselves and West Berliners at close quarters.
 In the context of events unfolding elsewhere in Eastern Europe, growing unrest in East Berlin led to the departure of the reviled East German leader Eric Honecker in October.
 What happened next sounds more like English farce than German precision.
-With the politburo in confusion, the propaganda minister on vacation and extremely mixed signals coming from Moscow, a dozy East German border guard ‘opened the doors of freedom’.
+With the politburo in confusion, the propaganda minister on vacation and extremely mixed signals from Moscow, a dozy East German border guard ‘opened the doors of freedom’.

 Following a fragile start, German reunification was ultimately a great success.
 It marked a significant turning point in the path of globalization and laid a strong foundation for creating the EU and its subsequent enlargement.
 Without the stability of this German powerhouse, the country scenarios outlined in the following paragraphs (Poland, Czechoslovakia, Bulgaria, Hungry, Romania, Yugoslavia, Albania) could have led to entirely different outcomes.

 Comecon ceased to exist in the autumn of 1991, shortly followed by the end of the great USSR experiment in the same year.
-Under mounting pressure on multiple fronts, the Soviet Union dissolved in December 1991 as eleven nation-states declared their independence: Armenia; Azerbaijan; Belarus; Georgia; Kazakhstan; Kyrgyzstan; Moldova; Tajikistan; Turkmenistan; Ukraine; Uzbekistan.
+Under mounting pressure on multiple fronts, the Soviet Union dissolved in December 1991 as eleven nation-states declared their independence: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

-The Cold War (round one), a complex interplay of ideology, political systems and the struggle for economic hegemony/supremacy was over, for the time being at least.
+The Cold War (round one), a complex interplay of ideology, political systems, and the struggle for economic hegemony/supremacy, was over, at least for the time being.

-These were heady days for scholars and practitioners engaged in the study of international business and especially for proponents of the virtues of liberal democracy.
+These were heady days for scholars and practitioners engaged in studying international business, especially for proponents of liberal democracy’s virtues.

-And also for political scientists and philosophers trying to make sense of it all.
+And also for political scientists and philosophers trying to understand it all.